 Best Practices for Filtering Out Bot Traffic

-While filtering out bot traffic is important, it is not foolproof.
+While bot filtering is important when it comes to analyzing your traffic, it is not foolproof and you might never filter 100% of bots out..
 Here are some best practices for filtering out bot traffic:

 Here are several steps you can take to filter out bot traffic: